-Our Modular Systems can be assembled by every competent builder or DIY'er.
+Our modular systems can be assembled by a competent builder or DIY'er.
 Please see for yourself in the video how simple this installation can be.

-A quick guide for Fixings, Bolts and all small parts:
+A quick guide to fixings, bolts and small parts:

-As each system has a various number of bolts, fixings and more small parts, we have photographed all small items and explained below.
+As each system has a various number of bolts, fixings and small parts, we have photographed all small items and explained these below.